NourWarrag/HackerNews.Api/README.md

 ## Enhancements

 - Add error handling for when the Hacker News API is unavailable or returns an error
-- Add caching and api Key.
+- Add more sophisticated caching and API Keys.
 ## Built With

 - ASP.NET Core 8.0